Artistic Director, Emma Delaney

 Emma grew up in the dance community of Bellingham, beginning at age three.
 Her training is rooted with a foundation in classical ballet, though she also studied and competed in many other styles, such as jazz, contemporary, hip hop, musical theatre, and ballroom.
 After studying at Cornish College of the Arts, Emma came back to Bellingham to pursue her passion of teaching and choreography.
 Emma first joined the Harper&I family as a ballet/contemporary instructor in 2012.
-After taking some time to focus on choreographing stage musicals, she is elated to rejoin the HIDC faculty.
+After taking some time to focus on choreographing stage musicals, she rejoined the HIDC faculty in 2018, and transitioned to Owner & Artistic Director in June 2020.
 Her specialties now include ballet, jazz, contemporary, musical theatre, and competition dance.

 With small influences from many different styles, from popping to salsa, Jake’s passion and focus is breaking.
 Originally from Renton, Washington, Jake learned almost everything he knows from world champion Bboy Jeromeskee, and by battling with and against crews all around the Seattle area.
 Being part of a hip-hop community as vibrant and passionate as Seattle’s scene is has shown Jake the importance of culture and history to breaking and dance as a whole, which makes teaching the history behind the dance a major part of all his classes.
 Jake has been teaching breaking to students of all ages for over 5 years, and holds technique, safety, and fun above everything else in his lessons.
 He’s also really excited to be sharing what he knows with dancers at Harper&I, and looks forward to helping new students broaden their horizons in dance and in life.